Duel II: Reception

 Mike Scheid reviewed the game in the May–June 1985 issue of Paper Mayhem Magazine, stating that it is, "without a doubt, the most sophisticated PBM game of individual combat available on the market".
 Reg Reid reviewed Duelmasters in the July–August 1985 issue of The Space Gamer, summarizing that, "I would say that this game shows promise and is a good value for the money.
 For those whose tastes run to one-on-one combat and to narrative exposition, I would suggest that it be given a try."
 In 1987, reviewer John Kelley stated in Paper Mayhem, a magazine for play-by-mail games, that the game had "no peers in its particular PBM genre" and it was "the finest example of individual combat you'll find short of figuring out how to get back to Rome in about 100 A.D.".

+Jim Townsend reviewed Duelmasters in White Wolf #13 (December 1988) and stated that "Fighting in Duelmasters is both simple and complex.
+Simple in the sense that every blow, parry, dodge, or whatever is listed on its own line for easy reading.
+Complex in the sense that to become good at the game it will take dozens and dozens of turns, a lot of luck, and much hard work."